CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/3D Cutting/Uploading/_index.md

 Image

 Next go to the drawing tools and get the rectangle tool.
-Create a rectangle around both of your parts and select it.
+Create a rectangle around both of your parts.

+Image

 Then move to the rough/smooth carve section.